Which TPD definition applies, and what must be proved under that wording?

 If you are helping a claimant, you can add significant value through quality control before documents are sent.
 Focus on clarity, not advocacy language.
 Ensure every statement can be linked to a source, and avoid absolute wording that can be contradicted by one record.

 Good quality control usually includes a final pass for date accuracy, role-description consistency, explanation of support conditions during work attempts, and removal of duplicated material that adds noise without adding proof value.
-A clean, coherent file does not guarantee outcome, but it usually improves assessment efficiency and reduces avoidable credibility damage.
+If a partner, relative, carer, or support person is providing observed facts about daily function, check how family evidence can help a TPD claim before sending it, so the statement does not drift into medical conclusions or overstate what the person actually saw.
+A clean, coherent file cannot promise a result, but it usually improves assessment efficiency and reduces avoidable credibility damage.

 Frequently asked questions